zach-zajack/kmp3d/README.md

 ## Usage and Features

 ### Adding points
 Points can be added to the model by pointing and clicking in the desired area.
 If a given type of point is a vector, the second click determines what direction the point is facing in the horizontal (x-z) plane.
+Points will automatically take the settings from the previous point.

 ### Combining points
 Points can similarly be combined, if points are different types.
 This can be done by hovering over a point of a different type and clicking on it.